Omid Noorafkan

 Omid Noorafkan (امید نورافکن; born 9 April 1997) is an Iranian professional footballer who plays as defensive midfielder or left-back for Iranian club Sepahan, and the Iran national team.

 Noorafkan started his career with Esteghlal Tehran F.C and at the time became the youngest ever player to play a game for the club at the age of 18 years and eight months and 12 days.

 Club career

 Early career

-A native of Rey, Iran, Noorafkan started playing football at Ehsan Rey where he played as striker mostly.
+A native of Rey, Iran, Noorafkan started playing football at Ehsan Rey where he played mostly as a striker.

 Esteghlal

 Noorafkan joined Esteghlal as a youth player in 2012 at the age of 15 and played for their under-19 team.
 During his time in Esteghlal's Under-19, his position was shifted from striker to left back.

 2015–16 season: Debut season

 Noorafkan was promoted to the senior squad before the start of the 2015–16.
 Due to the absence of Yaghoub Karimi and Meysam Majidi, Esteghlal's coach Parviz Mazloumi decided to play Noorafakan as left back in order to fill their place.
-He made his first senior appearance on 17 December 2015 at the age 18 years and 271 days in a 1–0 win against Saba Qom making him the youngest ever player to appear in a match for Esteghlal at the time.
+He made his first senior appearance on 17 December 2015 at the age of 18 years and 271 days in a 1–0 win against Saba Qom making him the youngest ever player to appear in a match for Esteghlal at the time.
 A record which was broken by Mehdi Ghayedi two seasons later.
 His impressive performances lead him to become a regular member of the starting eleven during 2015–16 season.
 He finished the season with 11 appearances playing as a left back.